 Students who elect a grade of Withdrawal ("W") for a required course, must retake the course and earn a grade of "B" or higher to continue on in their academic program.
-When retaking the course, a grade of "C" or lower is grounds for automatic dismissal from the program.
+When retaking a course after electing for a grade of "W", a grade of "W," "C," or lower in the subsequent course is grounds for academic action, including dismissal from the program.

-Only two grades of "W" will be allowed for an elective course.
+Only two grades of "W" will be allowed for a single elective course.
+After the second "W" grade is earned, the student is no longer eligible to register for that elective course.

 The original grade of "W" will remain on the student transcript.
-Students are not permitted to earn more than four grades of "W" during their SBMI academic program.
+Students are not permitted to earn more than four grades of "W" during their academic program.
 All enrollments in courses, including repeated courses, will be reflected on the student's transcript.